Few can still doubt it now — mainstream media is becoming increasingly more interested in our passion.

-There is no doubt that despite statistics, stereotypes remain deeply rooted and elegance is still viewed as a superfluous concern, ultimately reserved for the feminine realm of affairs.
-By the way, this stubborn stereotype also seems to remain despite professional and political parity heating debates for many years…
+There is no doubt that statistics aside, stereotypes remain firmly rooted, and elegance is still viewed as a superfluous and superficial concern, ultimately reserved for the feminine realm of affairs.
+A stubborn stereotype that remains – interestingly – very much alive despite years of debate on parity in the professional and political spheres…

 Such caricatures confirm that we still live in a “ready-to-think” world…